jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 universally quantified in SIL (instead of Agda), so that we can do the proof by Löb induction, that is, by use of the `lobᵒ` rule of SIL.
-So after the use of `lobᵒ`, it remains to prove that `ℰ⟦ A ⟧ (F ⟦ M ⟧)`, but now we have the addition assumption that we can apply the bind lemma in the future to any term, i.e., we have `▷ᵒ ℰ-bind-prop A B F`.
+So after the use of `lobᵒ`, it remains to prove that `ℰ⟦ A ⟧ (F ⟦ M ⟧)`, but now we have the additional assumption that we can apply the bind lemma in the future to any term, i.e., we have `▷ᵒ ℰ-bind-prop A B F`.
-From the premise `ℰ⟦ B ⟧ M` we have the `M` satisfies progress, so either (1) it is a semantic value, (2) it can reduce, or (3) it is blame.
+From the premise `ℰ⟦ B ⟧ M` we have that `M` satisfies progress, so either (1) it is a semantic value, (2) it can reduce, or (3) it is blame.
 We proceed by reasoning about each of these three cases.